dotnet/versions/README.md

 ### Structure

-At the top-level, the directories are organized in the same way GitHub organizes repos.
+At the top level, the directories are organized in the same way GitHub organizes repos.
 Here is the pattern:

 `/build-info/<owner>/<repo>`